 I felt at that moment, he gave me closure.

-This was not a strike.
+This was not a nursing strike.
 He was done.

 I should also mention I asked him if he had pooped and he nodded, I went to change his diaper and upon opening it and seeing no poop he started laughing maniacally.
 This kid has got some sense of humor!